grantmacken/openresty-existdb/notes/openresty-install.md

  make orInstall
 ```

-Automates the openresty installl
+Automates the OpenResty install

-Established latest version of sources,
+Establishes latest version of sources,
 then if required downloads the  source archive.

-- openresty
+- OpenResty
 - zlib : zip libarary
 - pcre : perl reg ex
 - openssl

-Installs and compliles from latest sources.
+Installs and compiles from latest sources.

+the configurable OpenResty configure install options are in the target.
-Alter to fit your requirements the configurable options target. `mk-includes/or-install.mk
+`mk-includes/or-install.mk`.
+Alter the configure options to fit your
+requirements.

 ```
 orInstall: